cehrig/cloudflared-terraform-aws-ecs-ec2-ecr/Readme.md

 ## Get cert.pem from cloudflare
 Please refer to https://developers.cloudflare.com/argo-tunnel/quickstart for obtaining your cert.pem from Cloudflare.
-We assume this file will be stored in it's default location `~/.cloudflared/cert.pem`
+We assume this file will be stored in it's default location `~/.cloudflared/cert.pem` (configurable via `variables.tf`)

 ## Terraform apply
 Terraform will create quite some resources when calling `terraform apply`: